startino/aitino/apps/rest/api/src/prompts/startino_business_plan.md

-# Futino Business Plan
+# Startino Business Plan

 ### Identity

-Futino combines the upsides of a tech co-founder with a development agency, eliminating the downsides typically associated with each.
+Startino combines the upsides of a tech co-founder with a development agency, eliminating the downsides typically associated with each.

 ### Problem